“Teaching children to read is a fundamental moral obligation of the society.”

 ”For primary phase, training will ensure that trainees learn to teach early reading using systematic synthetic phonics as outlined in the ITT core content framework and that trainees are not taught to use competing approaches to early reading that are not supported by the most up-to-date evidence”.
 Ofsted added that students may be made “critically aware” of other reading methods”.
 Past experience suggests that this concession will be used as a loophole to subversively maintain the status quo.

 2020.
 England: UCET (Universities Council for the Education of Teachers) provided a less than positive response to Ofsted’s ITE inspection criteria (2019).
-They put out a statement in which they indicated that they wanted primary trainees to continue to be trained to teach children to use a range of word reading strategies in the classroom: ”We should also remember that phonics is one strategy and SSP is the preferred method for it but teachers use a range of methods (including phonics) to teach early reading and we need to equip all trainees to support children effectively in learning to read.”
+They put out a statement in which they indicated that they wanted primary trainees to continue to be trained to teach children to use a range of word reading strategies: ”We should also remember that phonics is one strategy and SSP is the preferred method for it but teachers use a range of methods (including phonics) to teach early reading and we need to equip all trainees to support children effectively in learning to read.”

 It’s worrying that people at the forefront of training primary teachers do not understand that phonics is an essential body of knowledge, required by every single child, and not one particular method or strategy for word reading.
 Furthermore, as phonics is biologically secondary knowledge it requires direct and systematic instruction.